CampusKita Day Nursery

 Networking with other partners

-We work particularly intensively with the Lower Saxony Institute of Early Childhood Education and Development (nifbe).
+The team works particularly intensively with the Lower Saxony Institute of Early Childhood Education and Development (nifbe).

 Other partners include: